iagon-tech/proof-of-burn-cardano/docs/burn.md

 Smart contracts may establish transactions between multiple parties that are transparent and verifiable.
 Driving factors for the adoption of smart contracts are decentralized financial services [@blockchain-financial-services; @uniswap], and decentralized organizations [@dao].

+Traditional Ethereum-style smart contracts consist of state recorded on the ledger, and program that is called asynchronously by applications in order to change this state.
+Since the state of the ledger belonging to a smart contract can only be changed through the program, all permissible state manipulations can be inferred from the program code recorded on the blockchain.

+Cardano smart contracts have different architecture, aiming to make attacks harder by allowing user to first simulate each transaction locally within the wallet of the user.
+The resulting change is then validated by the blockchain node, and this very change is recorded.

+For this purpose, Cardano smart contracts are described by three components:

+* redeemer scripts, that permit or forbid spending of eUTxOs;
+* wallet scripts, that are run on behalf of the user in order to redeem funds, and create new eUTxOs;
+* eUTxOs, each holding funds and a datum that can be used for redeemers to confirm under which conditions these funds may be used again.

+That means that Cardano smart contract has no central state on the ledger: each eUTxO has a separate state (datum) that is unseparable from the funds in this eUTxOs.

 The smart contract would have four possible actions: